 Talend Open Studio is a free and open-source software (FOSS) data integration solution that allows users to quickly aggregate, map, and sort data in a no-code interface that is easy for anyone to use.

-The software is also extremely useful for ETL (extract, transform, load) projects which makes it particularly suited to small to medium-size enterprises.
+As one of the top data integration tools, the software is also extremely useful for ETL (extract, transform, load) projects which makes it particularly suited to small to medium-size enterprises.

 While it’s great for optimizing on the cost front, the downside of this free software is that its features are limited and it only offers self-service support.